 Storytelling is something engrained into the designer’s brain, we are taught it in each step of the process.
 But what about others, how do they communicate stories?
 And how can we, as designers, help facilitate better storytelling?
 These questions led us to one of the key steps of any designer’s process of storytelling: inspiration.

-Fostering(?) inspiration is key to good storytelling; it captures memories, creativity, and excitement in our stories.
+Facilitating inspiration moments is key to good storytelling; it captures memories, creativity, and excitement in our stories.
 Thus, we set out to help inspire users toward better storytelling.
 This came through two channels: geographic location and inspiring words that captured a story’s content or essence.

 Almost every story includes a place, a marker that grounds the context of the story.
 We wanted to document an element of the user’s environment in the story they were telling, thus we captured and presented street view snapshots of those places in each story.
 At the same time, we wanted to start showing the vastness of stories and their unique contexts across different users by building out a map with story markers as the landing page.